Last Updated 14/03/2018.

-The m0vie blog was created by Darren Mooney in 2009 as a place for him to write about movies and popular culture.
+The movie blog was created by Darren Mooney in 2009 as a place for him to write about movies and popular culture.
+Darren has a law degree and is an author, but describes himself primarily as a pop culture nerd.
 The m0vie blog differs from other film blogs as instead of using a star rating, when writing a ‘non-review review’, Darren prefers to write about the things that he liked and disliked about a particular film.
 As well as featuring film reviews and breakdowns, the m0vie blog also includes the occasional theatre review.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.